aakash0101x/thepasswordgenerator/README.md

 - Generates secure and random passwords
 - Allows customization of password length
-- Option to include or exclude uppercase letters, lowercase letters, numbers, and special characters
+- Option to include or exclude letters,numbers and special characters
 - User-friendly interface

 ## Technologies Used